mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

-### Planned and emergent activity (in introduction to discussion)

-The previous chapters have described interventions in design that can be characterised on a spectrum between those planned and introduced by myself as a facilitator and those which were emergent, i.e. invented or adopted by participants as a response to the contradictions covered in chapter four.

-In line with the concepts of formative interventsion and DBR elements of the introduced design changed responsive to learner need as the design evolved through iterations.
-Some introduced  processes outlined here were very minimal in embryonic form but extended significantly by participants.

 Some sections here including discussion on element of the introduced drama processe explore how facilitators can encourage emergent processes as part of an introduced design.
 This discussion chapter uses this conceptual spectrum as a way to explore an analyis of different aspects of agency aand inclusive pedagogies.